A friend recently gave me an RT-654A/TRC-77. Also known as the TRC-77A. The RT-654(*) is the basic component of the “AN/TRC-77” set.

 Fair Radio Sales was carrying the TRC-77 in their 1981 Catalog and Supplement for $75.
 But setting up a TRC-77 today on 6 Ham frequencies could cost a few hundred dollars +, just in crystals.
 (IF you can get them.)
 I think that, and the lack of a tunable receiver has significantly limited the interest from the Ham community in these sets, not to mention the large number of today’s Hams that just operate FM repeater or maybe SSB voice radios.
 CW?
 What’s that?

-“Yeah – it weighs 5 times more than my plastic KenYaeIc Ricebox and it doesn’t have dual VFO’s, digital readout, variable color LCD display, DSP, roofing filters, a 15 band voice equalizer, 100 watts, RF Preamp, Bandscope, VHF/UHF, microprocessor controls, menus, RF processor, direct frequency entry, 500 memories, WiFi, Bluetooth, free software APP’s or anything.
+“Yeah – it weighs 5 times more than my plastic KenYaeIc Ricebox and it doesn’t have dual VFO’s, digital readout, variable color dead-columns-of-death LCD display, DSP, roofing filters, a 15 band voice equalizer, 100 watts, RF Preamp, Bandscope, VHF/UHF, microprocessor controls, menus, RF processor, direct frequency entry, 500 memories, WiFi, Bluetooth, free software APP’s, or even selectable sidebands or anything.
 Whatta piece of junk! ” Exactly.

 Or, as my buddy told me, “Nothing says BadAss like a field set with no microphone connector.”
 Didididit didit !